-Definition of Terminal Degree
+The Department of Public Relations & Advertising Definition of Terminal Degree

-The Department of Public Relations and Advertising, in consultation with the Dean of the College of Communication and Creative Arts, has determined that the appropriate terminal degree in this field for full-time, tenure-track candidates may be either the M.A. (for Instructor lines) or the Ph.D./Ed.D. (for Assistant/Associate Professor lines), dependent upon other experience of the candidate in question.
+The Department of Public Relations & Advertising, in consultation with the Dean of the College of Communication and Creative Arts, has determined that the appropriate terminal degree in this field for full-time, tenure-track candidates may be either the M.A. (for Instructor lines) or the Ph.D. lines and in some cases the Ed.D. (if advertised as such) for Assistant/Associate Professor dependent upon other experience of the candidate in question.